 - A dull ache deep in the shoulder

 - Pain at night that prevents you from sleeping on the affected side

 - Muscle weakness, especially when lifting the arm

-G2 Orthopedics and Sports Medicine offer a wide variety of treatment options ranging from stem cell injections to arthroscopic surgery.
+G2 Orthopedics and Sports Medicine offer a wide variety of treatment options ranging from cortisone injections to arthroscopic surgery.
 Depending on the type of tear the treatment option will vary.
 That is why Dr. Goradia at G2 Orthopedics and Sports Medicine doesn’t work in a one-size-fits-all approach to shoulder, knee and other injuries.
 He takes the time to fully evaluate each patient, makes the right diagnosis and develops a customized treatment plan.